alexrobincrabbe/Wordwell/README.md

 #### Word lists

-When the player correctly guesses a word, they are added to the word lists, depending on the length of the words.
+When the player correctly guesses a word, it is added to the word lists, depending on the length of the word.

 <div align="center">
 <img src="readme_files/images/word_lists_desktop.png" height=300px>